23 Coffee Hacks That Will Change Your Life (#6 is Pure Genius)

-A study from the journal Nature showed that sodium ions suppress the bitterness in coffee and actually enhance its flavor.
+A study from the journal Nature showed that sodium ions suppress the bitterness in coffee and actually enhance its flavour.

 The sodium helps to improve the taste of bad coffee by masking some of the bitter components on your tongue.
-The resulting flavors become more mild and tolerable (3).
+The resulting flavours become more mild and tolerable (3).

 Watch our fun video and see it for yourself if you should put salt in your coffee: